ankitshaw/denga/README.md

 It is still in work in progress mode and experimental in nature.

-⛔ [NOT MAINTAINED] This repository is no longer maintained
+⛔ [NOT MAINTAINED] This repository is no longer maintained.

 ## Installation
 Package can be installed like any other Python library, using (a recent version of) the Python package manager `pip`, on Linux, macOS, and Windows: